 Through this time I noticed that all the effort I put into trying, was in fact a distraction to my experience of Life here and now.
 Not only that but my need to control life was placing limits on the very goals I was trying to achieve.
 This is because while I was formulating the way things ‘should’ go, the potential of the moment to manifest something even more wonderful remained invisible to me.
 Said another way, because I declared that things must go my way, I was missing out on the avenues for Life to give to me in even greater ways.
 I lacked trust in the natural unfolding of Life.

 But how do things get done without trying?

 There’s a difference between trying and doing.
-To control life often results in meeting obstacles due to us becoming ‘out of sync’ with the natural harmony of Life.
+One involves a master controller.
+To control life too much often results in meeting obstacles due to us becoming ‘out of sync’ with the natural harmony and flow of life.
 This way of living, in my experience, is exhausting.

 When we live from the present moment, however, there is an impulse from within that moves us to act.
 This always occurs at precisely at the right time.
 The ‘doing’ that manifests from this inward prompt is of an effortless nature, because it has been prompted by the flow of Life Itself.